-Best mobile VR headsets:
+The best mobile VR headsets:

-1. Oculus Go
+1. Oculus Quest

 The Oculus Go is powered by the Snapdragon 821 chipset and sports a display with a 2,560 x 1,440 resolution (538ppi).
 It has spatial audio built-in as well as an integrated microphone and comes with a wireless controller.
 The battery should be good for around two hours of gaming or up to 2.5 hours of media streaming.

 The headset works with more than 1,000 games and applications, so you won’t get bored with it easily.
-You can get it from Amazon via the button below.

-4. Samsung Gear VR
+3. Samsung Gear VR

-5. Google Cardboard
+6. Google Cardboard

 The easiest and cheapest way to immerse yourself into the world of mobile VR is by getting your hands on a cardboard viewer from Google or a different company.
 These things are made of, well, cardboard, and start at just a few bucks.
 You can also build one yourself if you’re crafty and want to save money.

+Cardboard viewers are far from ideal and aimed at those new to VR.
+They work with just about any handset, although the experience isn’t the best when using one with a low-resolution display.
 The device has to be placed inside the viewer and if it has an NFC chip, the Cardboard app will launch automatically.
 You can play a few games, visit different places around the globe with Google Maps, and watch 360-degree videos on YouTube, among other things.

+These viewers aren’t very comfortable and don’t have head straps, so you’ll have to hold one up to your face at all times.
 The official Google Cardboard will set you back $15, while its clones start at $6 and go all the way up to $40.
 You can check them all out on Google’s website via the button below.

 Which mobile VR headset is right for me?